How to Grow Sprouts for Your Flock in a Mason Jar

 Looking for a quick treat to make for your chickens?
-Growing sprouts for your chickens is very simple.
+Growing sprouts for your Flock is very simple.
 You can sprout seeds such as alfalfa, grains, clover, oats, sunflower and pumpkin seeds just to name a few.
 Sprouting seeds can be purchased online, at your local garden center as well as your local health food store.
 Meyer Hatchery also offers a couple of organic blends you can sprout for your chickens.
 Your chickens will love a green treat, especially during the colder months.

 Keep in mind that some beans such as Lima and kidney beans are not good for sprouting.
 They can be toxic to your chickens, especially in an uncooked form.